 - Private sector and public sector

 - Form of public sector enterprises

 - Departmental undertakings

 - Joint venture

-NCERT solutions for class 11 Business studies chapter 3 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 11 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 11 Business studies visit BYJU’S or download the app for more information and the best learning experience.
+NCERT Solutions for Class 11 Business studies Chapter 3 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for Class 11 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 11 Business studies visit BYJU’S or download the app for more information and for the best learning experience.